Glentworth

 - Check our Church Records page for county-wide resources.

 - The Free Methodists (later the United Methodists) built a chapel here between 1872 and 1900.
+This chapel eventually closed and was converted to a residence.
 For more on these chapels and their records, check our Non-Conformist Church Records page for additional resources.

 - The parish was in the Willingham sub-district of the Gainsborough Registration District.